gregpriday/laravel-retry/README.md

   * `guzzle-response`: Intelligently handles HTTP retries based on response headers
   * `response-content`: Inspects HTTP response bodies for error conditions
   * `custom-options`: Allows for flexible, customized retry behavior
+  * `callback-retry`: Enables completely custom retry logic via callbacks

+* **`strategies`**: Defines the default constructor options for each strategy when invoked via its alias (used when a strategy is specified as the `default` or as an inner strategy).
+  * Dedicated sections for `circuit_breaker` and `response_content` provide more detailed configuration options for those specific strategies.
 * **`dispatch_events`** (Env: `RETRY_DISPATCH_EVENTS`): Enables/disables Laravel events during the retry lifecycle for monitoring (Default: `true`).
 * **`handler_paths`**: Directories containing custom `RetryableExceptionHandler` classes for automatic discovery.